 The English twist

 “We (the Russians) thought that only Soviet people had community groups” he continues, “but in the UK, the community groups are stronger.”
-I ask ‘A’ to expand on this, and his response provides an interesting revelation.
-‘A’ does not know his neighbours, so when they meet to petition the administrators of his housing block over some issue – it’s just business.
+I ask ‘A’ to expand upon this, and his response provides an interesting revelation.
+‘A’ does not know his neighbours, so when they meet to petition the administrators of his housing block over some issue -it’s just business.
 None of them are friends; rather strangers, or perhaps acquaintances at best.
 When the issue at hand is resolved, they will all melt back into their separate lives again.

 In summary ’A’ considers: “To live in such a way is more safe.
 They protect each other – it’s very useful.”
-He has more to say on related issues, and others, as they spill out into Russian country life and beyond, but we’ll examine such matters next time.
+He has more to say on related issues, and others, as they spill out into Russian country life and beyond, but we’ll examine such matters another time.